IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

 the minimal size (8149 bytes) occurred for thresholds between 128 and 143, and then the size increased to a maximum of 9360 for large thresholds where nothing was Merklised at all.

-When all of the validators were examined, it turned out that the uncompressed validator was always smallest with a threshold of 34 (and nearby values), but the minimal size of the compressed version occurred at different thresholds, but a threshold of 150 always gave something less than 50 bytes larger than the optimal one.
-The figures in the next section use this threshold in order to get Merklisation results close to the best possible, in order to see how well Merklisation performed in comparison with doing no Merklisation at all.
+When all of the validators were examined, it turned out that the uncompressed validator was always smallest with a threshold of 34 (and nearby values).
+The minimal size of the compressed version occurred at different thresholds, but a threshold of 150 always gave something less than 50 bytes larger than the optimal one.
+The figures in the next section use these thresholds in order to get Merklisation results close to the best possible so that we can see how well Merklisation performs in comparison with doing no Merklisation at all.

 ### Results
 The table below shows various numbers for the validators appearing in the tests.
 As an experiment